Garberville, California: Demographics

-Economy

-Marijuana cultivation has replaced timber as the economic driver of Garberville and neighboring Redway.
-There is a Cannabis College in Garberville, and the town has been called "the marijuana heartland of the U.S." by BBC News.
+Culture and media

 Reggae on the River, an annual music festival, is held near Garberville.
 Nearby, the 1925 Tudor Revival Benbow Inn is on the National Register of Historic Places.

-The local economy has seen a fall as the years of cannabis legalization have seen most of the farmers of the 215 era leave and the influx of trimmigrants has dropped dramatically.
-Many businesses lie empty or boarded up.
-There is still some cannabis tourism but it is not the boon that it was once thought it would be due to regulations.

 The Ganjier program is located in Humboldt County which serves to train people in the art of cannabis assessment much like a sommelier in wine.
 Because of their program over 150 people travel to the Garberville area to visit farms, learn about assessing cannabis, and most important; they learn about regenerative farming and the community that still remains.

+The town has an annual rodeo, the 68th occurrence of which happened in 2025.